A four-day IOSH Managing Safely training course in Kent.

 · Managing Safely (IOSH) is a nationally recognised and respected certificated training course.

-· Managing Safely (IOSH) offers peace of mind through training that's designed and quality controlled by the Chartered body for health and safety needs within your company to comply with the law.
+· Managing Safely (IOSH) offers peace of mind through training and you will have a qualified employee to run your health and safety needs within your company to comply with the law.

 Managing safely covers...

 Good health and safety works, this first module makes it clear that managers are accountable for their teams, and makes a persuasive case for gaining the knowledge on how to manage safely.

 How do you identify hazards and how do you reduce the risk?
 This module introduces the steps to take in carrying out a proper risk assessment with delegates carrying out a series of assessments.